-Allergies, such as eczema, allergic rhinitis (hayfever) and asthma are modern day problems which many of us can relate to.
-Whether it’s from the environment, the food we eat or simply because our immune system is weakened, the impact can be significant in lowering the quality of our everyday lives.
+Allergies such as eczema, allergic rhinitis (hay fever), and asthma are modern day problems, which many of us can relate to.
+Whether it’s from the environment, the food we eat, or simply because our immune system is weakened, having an allergy can significantly impact the quality of your life

 At IMI, one of the first things we look for many health conditions are allergies and intolerances.
 We see the allergy as a key indicator that the body is out of balance.
 Our primary goal is to identify the underlying cause – that is to look at broader environmental and lifestyle factors, diet, and genetics – to understand your health situation and what might be influencing this.

 There are many symptoms depending on the type of allergy but the most common include:

 Allergic rhinitis results in the inflammation of the nasal passages and can be seasonal (hayfever) or constant.
 Symptoms include runny nose, sneezing, black rings under the eyes, discharge from the eyes, itchy nose.

 Eczema results in inflammation of the skin in various forms and is likely to present a rash and itching.
 If suppressed with treatment with steroids, children may later go on to develop allergic rhinitus and asthma.

 Asthma is the inflammation of lower bronchi and airways and results in narrowing of airways resulting in episodic or chronic wheezing, shortness of breath, cough, and feeling of tightness in the chest.